americogobbo/forks-and-drills/README.md

 # Oldest Brushes for Gimp designed by Jag.
+The series was designed to simulate traditional painting and graphics techniques using the mouse as the main device but is clear if using a graphic tablet with enabling the Size parameter on paint dynamics, for instance, the possibilities will are more effective.

 * Archive: _bristles-complete.zip_ <br />
 Forks and Drills complete set brushes dedicated for acrylic or oil, all brushes are an aspect of scrawled stroke, made in 2008.*